Deploy Secure Web Proxy as next hop

 Replace the following:

-• POLICY_BASED_ROUTE_NAME: the name that you want for your policy based route
+• POLICY_BASED_ROUTE_NAME: name of your policy-based route

-• NETWORK_NAME: your network name
+• NETWORK_NAME: name of your network

-• PROJECT: your project ID
+• PROJECT: ID of your project

-Next, use the following steps to create the default-routing policy-based route:
+Next, use the following steps to create the default-routing policy-based route.

 gcloud

-Use the following command to create the default-routing policy-based route:
+Use the following command to create the default-routing policy-based route.

-gcloud network-connectivity policy-based routes create DEFAULT_POLICY_BASED_ROUTE_NAME \
+gcloud network-connectivity policy-based-routes create DEFAULT_POLICY_BASED_ROUTE_NAME \

 --network="projects/PROJECT/global/networks/NETWORK_NAME" \